quantumgfx/QuantumVkPrototype/README.md

 #### Windows
 Windows is currently the only tested platform, though Linux, Andriod, Mac OSX and ios support is currently being worked on (Mac and ios via MoltenVk).
 - [Visual Studio 2019](https://visualstudio.microsoft.com/vs/): The suggested developement IDE on Windows for QuantumVk.

-# Design

-## Lazy On-Demand Creation
-Something QuantumVk does quite often is lazily create objects and resources.
-Particularly with the render state.
-It is just very hard and annoying to be completely explicit 100% of the time.
-Instead of having you (the user) fill in the entire VkGraphicsPipelineCreateInfo structure, fill out the VkPipelineLayout, explicity call vkCreateGraphicsPipelines, manage some pipeline object, and make sure it isn't in use when you delete it, QuantumVk abstracts this all away via lazy creation and hashmaps and caches.
-QuantumVk instead has you set some basic state info in the command buffer, and either generates a new renderpass/pipeline or retrieves a previously used resource via hashmaps.

 # Current Work
 The basic library is now functional.
 I am currently working on removing previous limitations and adding more features.